GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 remained unchanged, and thousands of GMT scripts written in c-shell, bash shell, DOS batch, and other environments exist and their maintainers expect them to run in the future.
 This requirement of backwards compatibility has to some extent stifled our drive to make GMT easier and safer to use.
-Starting with GMT 6 we specifically address this conundrum by introducing a new operating *mode* for GMT named *modern*.
-In contrast to the *classic* (and only) mode available in earlier versions 1-5, the *modern* mode was designed to eliminate some of the hardest aspects of learning and using GMT.
-Having run dozens of classes introducing GMT to students and staff, and helping hundreds of practitioners via email or forums over the years, we have a pretty clear idea of what is difficult.
+Having run dozens of classes introducing GMT to students and staff, and helped hundreds of practitioners via email or forums over the years, we have a pretty clear idea of what is difficult.

-Given its almost limitless capabilities, GMT has always had a pretty steep learning curve.
+Given its almost limitless capabilities, GMT has always had a fairly steep learning curve.
-The hardest aspects that have risen to the top of the "rookie error" list include
+The hardest aspects that have percolated to the top of the "rookie error" list include

 #.
 The GMT "cake-baking": Handling the use of **-O** and **-K** to manage *PostScript* overlays.
 #.
 The *PostScript* redirection: Creating a new file versus appending to an existing file.